stinefm/relsad/README.rst

 components such as automated switches, sensors, and control systems for the power grid are also implemented.
 In addition to component implementation, in order to evaluate the reliability of such complex systems, the complexity, dependencies within a system, and interdependencies between systems and components are accounted for.
+For now, only radial systems are supported.

 The tool can be used in modern distribution network development to evaluate the influence of active components on the network reliability.
 Relevant use cases